-Perhaps you think, ‘How did I find out?’
-It seems that I once encountered God in a dormitory during my student years in 1989.
+The reason for writing this is that I might have encountered God in a dormitory during my student years in 1989.
 She was one of the students living there, an overbearing figure who dominated the group.
-She made my life miserable and forced me to leave the dormitory.
-She told me that I didn’t fit in the group, was rude and didn’t show my feelings.
+My life until then had been a struggle, so the dormitory seemed like a paradise to me.
+She soon began to make my life miserable and made me leave the dormitory, telling me that I didn’t fit in the group, was rude and didn’t show my feelings.
 There was something off about Her.
-And She connected with me like no one else ever has.
-It also seemed that She didn’t care what would happen to me, as if I were nothing in Her eyes.
+And She connected with me like no one else ever had.
+Yet, it also seemed that She didn’t care what would happen to me, as if I were nothing in Her eyes.
 A student from another dormitory who was in a similar position had committed suicide around the same time.

-She cast me out as I didn’t fit in in Her little Paradise.
-I was autistic and hardly aware of the consequences of my actions, but I felt that something was wrong with me.
-And so, it wasn’t hard to make me feel at fault.
-It didn’t help that I was a simple rural guy with little life experience.
-I didn’t fit in an intellectual environment where people discussed art, literature, and feelings.
-Afterwards, I realised I had fallen in love with Her, which made me feel even more miserable.
-It turned out to be a life-changing event that helped me resolve my issues and become a better person.
-Only that took years.
+I didn’t fit in in Her little Paradise.
+I was barely aware of the consequences of my actions.
+Yet, I felt that something was wrong with me, so it wasn’t hard to make me feel at fault.
+It also didn’t help that I was a simple rural guy with little life experience, and unfit for a place where people discussed art, literature, and feelings.
+Afterwards, I had fallen in love with Her, which made me feel even more miserable.
+I consoled myself with the thought that it was better to live as a free man in hell than as a slave in paradise, but I knew that wasn’t true.
+Still, the disaster turned out to be a life-changing event.
+My aim became to be as wise as a serpent and as harmless as a dove.
+Even though I couldn’t help myself, I felt there were no excuses for hurting others.

-Since then, I never saw Her again, found a wife and had a son.
-Over the years, a few strange coincidences occurred, reminding me of Her.
-Nineteen years later, in 2008, I had a psychosis, in which She appeared to make telepathic contact and appeared to be God.
+I never saw Her again, found a wife and had a son.
+Yet, over the years, a few strange events transpired, reminding me of Her.
+Nineteen years later, in 2008, I had a psychosis, in which She appeared to make telepathic contact.
 She had a message for me: ‘I am Eve, and you are Adam, and together we will recreate Paradise.’
-That suggested that She has a romantic interest in me.
-I figured that Jesus had a similar connection with Mary Magdalene, and that She had made him believe that Adam was Eve’s son.
-I didn’t want to be mistaken, because most messiah claimants were delusional, so I checked whether it could be true.
-This book is the result of that effort.
+That suggested that She has a romantic interest in me, making me figure that Jesus had something similar going on with Mary Magdalene.
+She had made him believe that Adam was Eve’s son.
+And suddenly, it all made sense: God being love, Jesus being the bridegroom, and believing himself to be the Son of God.
+Yet, I didn’t want to be mistaken, because messiah claimants are mostly delusional, so I checked whether it could be true.
+Whether it is true, time will tell.

 In Eden, Eve and Adam lived simple lives in harmony with nature.
-That may also lie ahead for us.
-That will be the New Religion, at least if we all embrace these wonderful tidings.
-Overall, it can be good, but that doesn’t mean it will all be nice and dandy.
-And so, before you get carried away by the idea of entering God’s kingdom, picture life in Eden.
+Our lives in the New Eden will be reminiscent of that.
+You either fit in, or you don’t.
+Jesus already said that there is only a place for sheep in God’s kingdom.
+If you don’t fit in, there is no place for you, and you may be locked up.
+I am not a judgmental person, but I see no other way.
+And you can either be a slave in paradise or be free in hell.
+That is because humans are a failed species.
+That might become the New Religion, at least if we embrace these wonderful tidings about what God has in store for us.
+Overall, it can be good, but it doesn’t mean that it will all be nice and dandy.
+So, before you get carried away by the idea of entering God’s kingdom, picture life in Eden.
 The Talking Heads already did,

 Here we stand Like an Adam and an Eve Waterfalls The Garden of Eden Two fools in love … There was a shopping mall Now it’s all covered with flowers … If this is paradise I wish I had a lawnmower … We used to microwave Now we just eat nuts and berries You got it, you got it … Don’t leave me stranded here I can’t get used to this lifestyle